afotey/CSV-Charts/CSV-importing-exporting.md

 ![CSV import/export importing](https://methnen.com/misc/m-chart/csv-import-export-importing.png)

 Click the **Import** button and the CSV file will be imported into the spreadsheet of the chart you are editing.
+Note that it will replace any existing data you've put into that spreadsheet previously.